OpenFn/wcs-wildmeat/README.md

    do we therefore continue to use the hardcoded values?)
 3. How to determine the survey consumption type (i.e., Hunter or Market)?
    (Question flagged by Usman.)
+4. Is there a default `sample_unit` for different surveys?
-4. How do you want to test these jobs?
+5. How do you want to test these jobs?
 What Kobo server should we connect with?
    (Currently testing with OpenFn Kobo account.)